I had some challenges growing up. This informs my therapeutic approach.

 I was introduced to meditation in 1977, again in 1982 and 1986.
 I began calling myself a buddhist and around 1991 became a member of the Sakya Monastery of Tibetan Buddhism in Seattle, where I received empowerments from Jigdal Dagchen Sakya, Dagmola Sakya and Tenzin Gyatso also known as the 14th Dalai Lama.
 I gravitated towards the practices of Unconditional Giving and Taking, called Tong Len, Exchanging Self and Other, and Equalizing Self and Other.
 My first published article was about these three practices, sold to Massage Magazine for $150 in 2000.

 In 1996, while working at Natural Essence, a healing center in North Bend, Washington, I met a counselor and energy healer named Stephen Bruno.
 Stephen wasn't a buddhist but he did teach similar things like unconditional compassion, patience, presence and nonjudgment.
 I attended many of Stephen's workshops for writers, for personal discovery, healing energy and embracing your essence.
-He became our family counselor and I continued receiving counseling from him including group therapy and therapist supervision.
+He became our family counselor.
+From 1996 to this day (with some gaps) I continue regular phone sessions with Stephen including therapist supervision.

-Feeling like I had succeeded in becoming a spiritual person, I stopped having sessions with Stephen.
-In 1999 I got arrested for driving drunk.
+Feeling like I had succeeded in becoming a spiritual person, I stopped having sessions with Stephen in 1999.
+Later that year I got arrested for driving drunk.
 Consequences included 25 hours in the King County Jail, a year of addiction counseling and more shame.
-I stopped drinking and using drugs for good, and my life bounced back.
+I stopped drinking and using drugs for good in 1999, and my life bounced back.

 In 2000 I took Reiki training from Stephen and began teaching Reiki.
 I think the Reiki jump-started something because in 2002 and 2003 I published two influential articles in Massage&Bodywork magazine and Massage Therapy Journal.
 These articles generated interest and I began teaching Melting Muscles to therapists in 13 states.
 The success went to my head and I quit working for the spa.
 My fourth article was rejected because I sounded too arrogant, they said.
 Ups and downs!
 I resumed having phone sessions with Stephen around 2003.

-Since 2020 I have also been teaching Math and Construction Trades at the Community College.
+Since 2020 I have also been teaching Math and Construction Trades at the Community College in Tucson.
 So even though I never got that degree, I still get to be a math teacher.

 The importance of Nature and Being Natural